 Plan 9 from Outer Space

-In the episode ‘Hollywood A.D.’, written and directed by David Duchovny, Scully walks in on Mulder watching Plan 9 from Outer Space.
+In the episode ‘Hollywood A.D.’, written and directed by David Duchovny, Scully walks in on Mulder watching Plan 9 From Outer Space.
 And as embarrassing as that is, let’s face it, she could have walked in on him watching something far worse.
 Mulder knows Plan 9 so well that he is able to say the lines along with the characters.
 I mean – really! – what kind of person knows something so well that they can constantly quote from it?
+Huh?

 Plan 9 from Outer Space, written and directed by Ed Wood, is a 1959 sci-fi/horror about aliens who come to earth to resurrect the dead as a weapon against the living, with the intention of stopping humanity from creating a weapon that could destroy the universe.
 It has become infamous for being ‘the worst film ever made’, but Mulder uses it as a tool to quiet his conscious mind and allow his brain the freedom to make creative connections between clues.
 This is definitely one that he’ll have in his VHS collection, as he’ll need it on hand when he’s having a hard time solving a case.